 If you are entitled to vote to accept or reject the plan, vote on the enclosed ballot and return the ballot to L. Laramie Henry, P.O.
 Box 8536, Alexandria, LA 71306.
 See section IV.A. below for a discussion of voting eligibility requirements.

-Your ballot must be received by the the date shown on the accompanying order conditionally approving this disclosure statement or it will not be counted.
+Your ballot must be received by the date shown on the accompanying notice and order or it will not be counted.